bhauman/bhauman.github.com/_posts/2013-07-18-clojurescript-core-async-todos.md

 event bound elements below it.
 This reveals how common JavaScript practices ignore complexity with ... well ... hacks.

-The event producing element's below the dom screen are still operable.
+The event producing elements below the dom screen are still operable.
 If the dom screen doesn't size properly because of a CSS conflict or the modal code didn't keep pace with the current crop of mobile browsers then users are going to be able to operate on those